Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #entropy, #probability-distributions, #information-theory

-## Calculate and explain the entropy value for a uniform distribution over 30 bins as mentioned in the associated text.
+## Calculate and explain the entropy value for a uniform distribution over 30 bins as mentioned in the associated text

 ![](https://cdn.mathpix.com/cropped/2024_05_10_86a2845941e286ae4e26g-1.jpg?height=648&width=1510&top_left_y=272&top_left_x=134)